ivansergeev/gfxp/README.md

 ### Using GFXP lib

+!
+The source code is temporarily closed.
+You can request it in the Discord.

 Before you begin, import 'gfxp.lua' from 'Source/helpers/' folder into the source folder of your project.

 ```sh